By: Team SE-EDU Since: Jun 2016 Licence: MIT

 The following is the sequence diagram of the Emergency/Useful contacts command.

-or sos
+emergency or sos command

 Both commands will invoke the same contacts page.